Emmanuel-Afrifa/youtube-playlist-downloader/README.md

     - url of the playlist

 The version two file contains the source code for the GUI implementation of the Youtube Playlist Downloader
-- In order to use the GUI version, you can download the .exe file and install it on your Windows PCs
+- In order to use the GUI version, you can download the ```main.exe``` file in the dist directory and install it on your Windows PCs
 - For MACOS and Linux users,
     - clone the repository
     - use pyinstaller to build the executable file by running the following command;